mixmastamyk/out/readme.rst

 First of all,
 out is concise as hell,
-basically a singleton logger ready on import.
+basically a singleton logger configuration ready on import.
 In interactive mode:

 .. code-block:: python